syed-zawad/srnas/README.md

 # Code for DySR.

-# Work in progress, not yet suitable for third-parties/public
+# Work in progress, not yet suitable for third-parties to run.
+Please check back again after March 31st 2023.

 **Removed all proprietary and indentifiable code.
 Nothing is linked together in current version**